MicrosoftDocs/mixed-reality/mixed-reality-docs/mrlearning-asa-ch1.md

 ## Overview

 Welcome to the second series of the HoloLens 2 tutorials.
-In this three-part tutorial series, you will learn the fundamentals of Azure Spatial Anchors.
+In this four-part tutorial series, you will learn the fundamentals of Azure Spatial Anchors.

 In this first tutorial, [Getting started with Azure Spatial Anchors](mrlearning-asa-ch1.md), you will explore the various steps required to start and stop an Azure session and create, upload, and download Azure anchors on a single device.